ParaGroup/StreamBenchmarks/README.md

 ```

 ## Contributors
 The main developer and maintainer of this repository is [Gabriele Mencagli](mailto:gabriele.mencagli@unipi.it).
-Other authors of the source code are Alessandra Fais and Andrea Cardaci.
+Other authors of the source code are Alessandra Fais, Andrea Cardaci and Cosimo Agati.